hansk112/alpha_vantage/README.md

 ## News

 * From version 3.0.0 onwards, all options, commodities, and economic indicators are supported, as well as various additional features in alpha intelligence and fundamental data.
-All sector performance, extended intraday, and the FCAS crypto rating have been depreciated.
+All sector performance, extended intraday, and the FCAS crypto rating have been deprecated.
 Support for the month parameter for technical indicators and entitlement, as necessary, have also been added.
 * From version 2.3.0 onwards, fundamentals data and extended intraday is supported.
 * From version 2.2.0 onwards, asyncio support now provided.
 See below for more information.
 * From version 2.1.3 onwards, [rapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage/) key integration is now available.